Steph reveals severity of ankle roll in Warriors' loss to Pels

 "We'll make that decision [Saturday]," Curry said.
 "Or Sunday, whenever we talk about it."

-The Warriors know they are in the play-In tournament, but they also understand they won't go very far if Curry is injured.
+The Warriors know they are in the play-In tournament, but they also understand they won't go very far if Curry isn't healthy.
 So, they have to hope he's right and that this ankle roll isn't as bad as it looked.

 Download and follow the Dubs Talk Podcast